ambient-innovation/django-ai-kit-auth/README.md

 Python code should be formatted by black, typescript code by eslint.

-### Notes on CSRF protection and authentification strategy
+### Notes on CSRF protection and authentication strategy

-Ai-Kit-Auth makes use of the standard django session managment and the build in CSRF protection measures.
+Ai-Kit-Auth makes use of the standard django session management and the build in CSRF protection measures.
 The frontend has to set a `X-CSRFToken` http header to the current CSRF token value.
 This token is returned by the `me/` and the `login` endpoints (the token is rotated by django after login,